melanke/CascadeCanvas/README.md

 CascadeCanvas
 =============

-this is just a preview, a lot of features is already implemented soon in english
+this is just a preview, a lot of features is already implemented.
+Soon in english

 ```javascript